Conclave (film): Plot

-Working with Sister Agnes, the nun acting as head caterer and housekeeper, Lawrence discovers Tremblay arranged for Shanumi's transfer.
-When confronted, Tremblay claims he did so at the pope's request.
-Lawrence then breaks into the pope's sealed apartment, where he finds documents indicating Tremblay paid cardinals for votes.
-He shows the documents to Bellini, whose plea not to reveal their existence sparks an argument.
+Working with Sister Agnes, the acting head caterer and housekeeper, Lawrence discovers that Tremblay arranged for Shanumi's transfer.
+When confronted, Tremblay claims that he did so at the pope's request.
+Lawrence enters the pope's sealed apartment and finds documents indicating Tremblay paid cardinals for votes.
+He shows the documents to Bellini, whose plea to conceal their existence sparks an argument, as Lawrence realizes Tremblay has already gained Bellini's support with promises of a position in his administration.

 On the third day, Lawrence and Agnes publicize Tremblay's actions, effectively removing him from contention.
-Lawrence then reconciles with Bellini and agrees to stand against Tedesco.
-He votes for himself during the deliberations, but before he can cast his vote, he is blown off his feet by an explosion that damages the Sistine Chapel.
-The college learns the explosion was part of a series of suicide bombings currently taking place throughout Europe.
-While Tedesco calls for a religious war against Islam, Benítez argues against meeting violence with violence and chastises everyone for prioritizing their political agendas over their shared religious mission.
-Voting resumes, and as light shines through a broken window, the college overwhelmingly elects Benítez, who chooses the papal name of Innocent XIV.
+Lawrence reconciles with Bellini and agrees to stand against Tedesco.
+He plans on voting for himself during the deliberations, but as he cast his vote, an explosion damages the Sistine Chapel.
+The college later learns that the explosion was part of a series of suicide bombings perpetrated by Islamic terrorists happening throughout Europe.
+Tedesco goes on a tirade against Islam, blaming the situation on the 50 years of liberal drift in the Catholic Church and calls for a religious war against Muslims.
+Cardinal Benítez rebukes him, speaking from his experience of witnessing first-hand religious violence in Afghanistan (where his diocese was located), arguing against fighting violence with violence and chastising everyone for prioritizing political agendas over their religious mission.
+Voting resumes and the college overwhelmingly elects Benítez, who chooses the papal name of Innocent XIV.

-Lawrence is initially enthusiastic until O'Malley pulls him aside to discuss Benítez's canceled medical appointment.
-He confronts Benítez, who reveals that he was born with a uterus and ovaries but was unaware of their existence until an appendectomy revealed them.
-The appointment was for a laparoscopic hysterectomy that he decided against, believing he should remain as God made him.
-Lawrence wanders the Vatican grounds, listening to the crowds cheer Pope Innocent's election, before returning to his room, opening the window, and observing a trio of young nuns chattering in the courtyard below.
+Lawrence is initially enthusiastic until Monsignor O'Malley privately reveals Benítez's canceled medical appointment.
+He confronts now-Pope Innocent, who reveals he was born with a uterus and ovaries but was unaware of their existence until an appendectomy revealed them.
+The appointment was for a laparoscopic hysterectomy that he decided against, choosing to remain as God made him.
+Lawrence wanders the Vatican grounds, listening to the crowds cheer Pope Innocent's election, before returning to his room.
+From a window, he observes three young nuns chattering in the courtyard below.